KNAZ-TV

 KNAZ-TV (channel 2) is a television station licensed to Flagstaff, Arizona, United States, affiliated with NBC.
-Owned by Tegna Inc., the station maintains a news bureau on the campus of Northern Arizona University in Flagstaff, and its transmitter is located southeast of Flagstaff on Mormon Mountain.
+Owned by the Tegna subsidiary of Nexstar Media Group, the station maintains a news bureau on the campus of Northern Arizona University in Flagstaff, and its transmitter is located southeast of Flagstaff on Mormon Mountain.

-KNAZ-TV operates as a full-time satellite of Phoenix-based KPNX (channel 12, licensed to Mesa), whose studios are located at the Republic Media building on Van Buren Street in downtown Phoenix.
+KNAZ-TV operates as a full-time satellite of Phoenix-based KPNX (channel 12), whose studios are located at the Republic Media building on Van Buren Street in downtown Phoenix.
 KNAZ covers areas of northern Arizona that receive a marginal to non-existent over-the-air signal from KPNX.
 KNAZ is a straight simulcast of KPNX; on-air references to KNAZ are limited to Federal Communications Commission (FCC)-mandated hourly station identifications during newscasts and other programming.
+KNAZ is also operated alongside Londen Media Group–owned KAZT-TV (channel 7).

 KNAZ is the only full-power television station in northern Arizona broadcasting one of the major English-language television networks.
 It was established as a full originating station in 1970 and continued to produce local newscasts until 2008.
 After a succession of owners, it came into common ownership with KPNX in 1997.